 - The Drew Carey Show had the title character sleep-eating.

-- In House, one of House's clinic patients was a women who got pregnant because she had sex with her ex-boyfriend while sleepwalking.
+- One of House's clinic patients is a women who got pregnant because she had sex with her ex-boyfriend while sleepwalking.

-- Another patient was a sleepwalker who went as far as to buy cocaine in his sleep.
+- Another patient is a sleepwalker who went as far as to buy cocaine in his sleep.